AU-Nebula/scene_graph_benchmark/README.md

 - Clone repository: `git clone https://github.com/AU-Nebula/scene_graph_benchmark.git SGB`
 - Change directory: `cd SGB`

-If at least one GPU is available, follow section 1a, if not follow 1b.
+If at least one GPU is available, follow section 1a, if not, follow 1b.

 ### 1a.
 Setup for first-time use (Docker) - GPUs required

 For an automatic setup, use the following command: `sh installation_steps.sh 1`.

 Manual setup:

 - Download *Visual Genome* metadata: `sh custom_files/download_VG.sh`